vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-The ed. ¯uka at Mansar
+The ed. ūka at Mansar

 I have dealt with the Vākāt.aka site of Mansar in several earlier publications.
 In Bakker 2004a I have drawn attention to the important publication of T.A.
 Wellsted in the jasb xxix, in which he reports that,